denandserg/TZ_Books_Catalogue/README.md

 Next step "npm run dev" --- Runs the app in the development mode.

-Open http://localhost:8080 to view it in the browser.
+Open http://localhost:8080 to view it in the browser or visit to http://books-catalogue.kl.com.ua